rbehrends/psingthreadlib/threadpools.md

     trigger trig = createTrigger([threadpool pool,]
       string type[, def arg1, ..., argn]);

-We currently support four types of triggers, accumulators, lists, counters, and sets.
+We currently support three types of triggers, accumulators, counters, and sets.

     trigger trig = createTrigger("acc", int n);
-    trigger trig = createTrigger("list", int n);
     trigger trig = createTrigger("count", int n);
     trigger trig = createTrigger("set", int n);

 An accumulator trigger will accumulate a set of results.
-It will fire when `n` results have been added; any accumulated results will be passed as additional arguments to triggered jobs.
-A list trigger functions like an accumulator trigger, except that the results will be passed as a single list argument.
+It will fire when `n` results have been added; any accumulated results will be passed as an additional list argument to triggered jobs.

 A counter trigger will simply count up and fire when it has been activated `n` times.
 A set trigger represents the set `{1..n}` and will fire when all